 Pancakes and waffles are so easy to whip up, so it’s his go-to special weekend breakfast.
 But we have a special special waffle that we make on very special occasions.
 It’s way better than a normal waffle.
 So much so, that you can’t really even compare the two.

-Liege. waffles.
-Made with a yeast dough, filled with Belgian pearl sugar that caramelizes and crisps up as you waffle iron it.
+Liege waffles are a variety of Belgian waffle, they are made with a yeast dough, filled with Belgian pearl sugar that caramelizes and crisps up as they cook in the waffle iron.
 Not to mention the butter that goes into it… yum.
 It’s seriously our favorite sweet breakfast, and that’s why we had it as our very first meal of 2017.
 Start the year off right!

 I’m gonna be honest, this recipe is adapted from the back of the box of Belgian pearl sugar.
 I won’t take any credit for creativity here… I just want to spread the love of liege waffles.
 Anyways, I increased the yeast a tad, by preference, and halved the recipe.
 If you make a full recipe you WILL eat it all and that’s very very dangerous.
 I think half a batch is a perfect amount for 3-4 people to share.

-Also, PLEASE please please don’t try and make this without Belgian pearl sugar.
+Also, PLEASE please please don’t try and make liege waffles without Belgian pearl sugar.
 It just can’t be made without it.
 It really can’t.
 It’s what makes the whole thing work.
 You can buy it on Amazon here: Lars’ Own Belgian Pearl Sugar 8 Ounces (Pack of 2).